hivesolutions/colony-print/README.md

 ### Fonts

-To be able to use new fonts (other than the ones provided by the system) one must install them into the `/usr/share/fonts/truetype` directory so they are exposed and ready to be used by the PDF generation infra-structure.
-For example calibri is one type of font that should be exported to an UNIX machine as it is used by mani colony generated documents.
+To be able to use new fonts (other than the ones provided by the system), one must install them into the `/usr/share/fonts/truetype` directory so they are exposed and ready to be used by the PDF generation infra-structure.
+For example, calibri is one type of font that should be exported to a UNIX machine as it is used by many colony generated documents.

 ## Development